-Commencing in Q2 of 2022, all key personnel who are involved with the supplier management process required to complete training on the Company's obligations under the Act and steps it has and will in future take to minimise the risk of modern slavery within the organisation.
-The due date for completion of the first training session is 24 June 2022 and is planned to be rolled out around the same time annually.
+From Q2 of 2022, all key personnel who are involved with the supplier management process are required to complete annual training on the Company's obligations under the Act and steps it has and will in future take to minimise the risk of modern slavery within the organisation.
+Additionally, the Compliance Department regularly circulates fact sheets to all employees regarding modern slavery, and the obligations of the Company and each employee.